Bags of Spices

 • For the most authentic texture, use starchy potatoes such as Russets or Bintjes.

-• Soaking the potatoes helps remove starch for crisper results—don’t skip this step.
+• Soaking the potatoes helps remove excess starch for crisper results.
+Don’t skip this step.

-• Always cool fries completely between the first and second fry for best crispness.
+• Always cool the fries completely between the first and second fry for the best texture.

 • Use a thermometer to maintain accurate oil temperature during frying.